stormchaserroleplaying/stormchaserRPG/Classes/Disciple/index.md

 Choose Intelligence, Wisdom or Charisma as your spellcasting ability for your disciple spells.
 The power of your spells comes from your devotion and attunement to a higher power.
 You use your chosen ability whenever a disciple spell refers to your spellcasting ability.
 In addition, you use the modifier of your chosen ability when making an attack roll with a disciple spell that you cast.

 #### Cantrips
 You know a number of cantrips of your choice from the divine spell list equal to your spellcasting ability modifier.
-If your spellcasting ability modifier increases, then you learn additional disciple cantrips of your choice.
+If your spellcasting ability modifier increases, then you learn additional divine cantrips of your choice.

 #### Mana
-You have 3 mana with which to cast your disciple spells of 1st level and higher.
-To cast one of these disciple spells, you must expend an amount of mana equal to the spell’s level.
+You have 3 mana with which to cast your divine spells of 1st level and higher.
+To cast one of these divine spells, you must expend an amount of mana equal to the spell’s level.
 You regain all expended mana when you finish a long rest.

 #### Preparing Spells
 You prepare the list of disciple spells that are available for you to cast, choosing from the divine spell list.
 When you do so, choose a number of disciple spells of each spell level that you can cast equal to your spellcasting ability modifer.